rodabt/vduckdb/README.md

 This library is now in beta and should be safe to use in most scenarios.

+_WARNING: At the moment it's working only for Linux_.

 ## Requirements

 - A working V version 0.3.x or higher